 Asynchronous ODT mode is selected when DRAM runs in DLLon mode, but DLL is temporarily disabled (i.e. frozen) in precharge power-down (by MR0 bit A12).
 Based on the power down mode definitions, this is currently Precharge power down mode if DLL is disabled during precharge power down by MR0 bit A12.

-In asynchronous ODT timing mode, internal ODT command is NOT delayed by Additive Latency (AL) relative to tAONPDmin and tAONPDmax are measured from ODT being sampled high.
+In asynchronous ODT timing mode, internal ODT command is NOT delayed by Additive Latency (AL) relative to the external ODT command.